jvscursulim/using_grover_algorithm_to_findout_the_distance_of_a_classical_error_correcting_code/README.md

 ## Example:

-An examplem of code snippet that solves the modulo 2 equations of the parity check of the [7,4,3] code (Hamming code).
+An example of code snippet that solves the modulo 2 equations of the parity check of the [7,4,3] code (Hamming code).

 ```python
 import json